-If the vehicle will not change ignition modes (accessory mode, on, off), and the remote key appears to be undamaged, try another remote key.
-Or, you may try placing the remote key in the backup location.
-See Remote Key Operation
+If the vehicle will not change ignition modes (accessory mode, on, off), and the remote key appears to be undamaged, try another remote

 If the ignition modes will not change with the other remote key or in the backup location, the vehicle needs service.
 If the ignition does change modes, the first remote key may be faulty.
 See your dealer.